BlueBolt Brings Outlander’s Final Season to Life with 160 VFX Shots

 VFX and post-production are a huge part of modern filmmaking, but getting to grips with them can seem daunting.
 This practical, producer-focused conversation aims to help demystify the post process and help you unpack how to access the UK’s generous Audio-Visual Expenditure Credits for post and VFX spend.

-Our expert panellists will highlight how incentives can be claimed, and explain how best to roadmap a post and VFX plan that works for both your budget and your creative ambition.
+Our expert panellists highlight how incentives can be claimed, and explain how best to roadmap a post and VFX plan that works for both your budget and your creative ambition.

-Members at Cannes Film Festival
+UK Screen Alliance Members at the Cannes Film Festival

 UK Screen Alliance